8-Bit-Boy/PING-PONG_USING_FPGA_VGA/README.md

 otherwise the project will not open.

 BUILD STEPS:
+1. Build the button debounce circuit , as presented in the RESET LTspice schematic ,  one debounce circuit for each of the 4 push buttons needed .
+2. Power the denbounce circuits using the 5V and GND GPI/O pins on the vga board.
-1. Compile the code
+3. Compile the code
-2. Open the programmer and select the USB-Blaster under Hardware setup
+4. Open the programmer and select the USB-Blaster under Hardware setup
-3. Upload the code
+5. Upload the code